mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 ### Path Extractors <a class="blank" id="PathExtractors">&nbsp;</a>

-Path extractors matches the path received in the request.
+Path extractors matches the path received in the HTTP request that triggered the {{ page.SockoEventClass }}.

 For {{ page.HttpRequestEventClass }}, the path is the extracted from the 1st line without any query string.
 For {{ page.HttpChunkEventClass }}, {{ page.WebSocketFrameEventClass }} and